Shortcuts

 Crime

 The laws in France protect the poor and the criminal, and the police rarely make arrests for break-ins.
-So it’s not surprising that break-ins are a big (and growing) problem on the French Riviera.
-Villa owners in this area routinely get gassed and robbed while sleeping, or held up at gunpoint while entering their villa.
+So it’s not surprising that burglaries are a big (and growing) problem on the French Riviera.
+There’s a break-in every two minutes in France, and the French Riviera has the most break-ins of any region, with roughly 8,000 break-ins every year.
+Villa owners (and renters) in this area routinely get gassed and robbed while sleeping, or held up at gunpoint while entering their villa.
 It’s, sadly, an inevitable part of owning a villa on the French Riviera.

 You’ll need to get familiar with the laws so you don’t end up in jail for defending yourself during a break-in.
 In short, you can’t defend yourself with more force (or even the threat of more force) than the criminals are using *at that exact moment* (so if they have a gun and they turn away from you, you can’t shoot them in the back), or you’ll go to jail.